33 Comments

 Schmargaret's avatar

 I’ve heard him many times.
 I plan to ask him a few questions if I get to speak to him again.
 He is a phenomenal speaker.
 I guess I am also done with putting faith in firebrands… they are politicians after all.
 I won’t vote for Stevens, but I am undecided between Abdul & Mallory.
 If Abdul loses the primary a good chunk of youthful enthusiasm goes down the tubes.
 I’ve been active in MI progressive politics for decades.
 The old guard is too old for sure.
+Abdul doesn’t need to claim that he’s done more than he has, so it puzzles me why I cannot substantiate his belief that he transformed public health.
+Your name on 100 papers is not the same as authored 100 papers, etc.

 karen sundberg's avatar